raspberrypilearning/python-bytes-gross-groceries/en/step_4.md

 <h2 class="c-project-heading--task">Start your recipe instructions</h2>
 --- task ---
-Use an f-string to describe what goes into the bowl
+Use an f-string to describe the number of people and the first ingredient
 --- /task ---

 <h2 class="c-project-heading--explainer">Tell the chef what to do</h2>

 Now it’s time to turn your ingredient list into an actual recipe! 🍲

-Your first step will be to describe what’s going into the bowl.
-You’ll use all three ingredient variables in one f-string sentence like this:
+Your first step will be to describe the number of people being fed and the first ingredient to be added.

 <div class="c-project-code">
 --- code ---